-Operation Food Search (OFS) works with food providers to safely rescue excess product and disseminate it to Community Food Partners who in turn distribute it to those most in need.
-Through a combination of OFS and Community Food Partners picking up products from the food providers, food is disseminated to community members.
-Community education about food safety and healthy food choices and preparation is another critical part of building a robust emergency food system, as is educating community and civic leaders about sound policies that support families in achieving food security.
-OFS offers nutrition education to support the emergency food system.
+Operation Food Search (OFS) works with food providers to safely rescue excess product and distribute it to Community Food Partner Agencies who in turn dispense it to those most in need.
+Through a combination of OFS and Community Food Partner Agencies picking up products from the food providers, food is disseminated to community members.
+Another critical part of building a robust emergency food system is providing education regarding food safety, preparation and healthy food choices.
+Educating community and civic leaders about sound food policies that support families in achieving food security increases the vitality of the emergency food system.
+OFS offers nutrition education and advocacy efforts to support the emergency food system.